SyuyaMurakami/MCQuantLib/README.md

 Almost every function in MCQuantLib is fine-tuned and optimized for speed.
 For vanilla option, MCQuantLib can simulate 10^8 paths in 56s, or 10^6 paths in 3.4s, or 10^5 paths in 3s.

+## Document

+You can refer to document on: https://mcquantlib-doc.readthedocs.io/en/latest/index.html

 ## Important Notice

 If you are using python on Windows system, to unleash full power of MCQuantLib, you have to run